get-the-solution

 The private nuget feed problem

 The above Dockerfile works great for applications that do not have dependencies on private nuget feeds.
 However, as you might have anticipated, the application targeted for migration did rely on a private NuGet feed.
 One potential workaround for this predicament would be to incorporate the credentials for the private NuGet feed directly into the Dockerfile.
-There are diffrent ways to accomplish this, one of them can be read here Consuming private NuGet feeds from a Dockerfile in a secure and DevOps friendly manner.
+There are different ways to accomplish this, one of them can be read here Consuming private NuGet feeds from a Dockerfile in a secure and DevOps friendly manner.

 While this approach might seem straightforward, it’s not without its drawbacks.
 Apart from the glaring security implications, the process of making these adjustments can be quite cumbersome.